Adalbert of Prague: Episcopacy

-In 992, the archbishop of Mainz, Willigis, who was the superior of the Prague diocese, demanded that Adalbert return to his episcopal see — which he did.
+In 992, the archbishop of Mainz, Willigis, who was the superior of the Prague diocese, demanded that Adalbert return to his episcopal see – which he did.
 Together with a group of Italian Benedictine monks which he brought with him, he founded in 14 January 993 a monastery in Břevnov (then situated westward from Prague, now part of the city), the second oldest monastery on Czech territory.
 However, after another unsuccessful attempt at Christianization, he returned to the Aventine in 995.
-Shortly after Adalbert's departure from Bohemia, Duke Boleslaus II the Pious murdered Adalbert's five brothers and destroyed their family seat in Lidice.
+Shortly after Adalbert's departure from Bohemia, Duke Boleslaus II the Pious murdered Adalbert's five brothers and destroyed their family seat in Libice.
 After this, Adalbert could not safely stay in Bohemia and escaped from Prague.
 Strachkvas was eventually appointed to be his successor.
 However, Strachkvas suddenly died during the liturgy at which he was to accede to his episcopal office in Prague.
 The cause of his death is still ambiguous.
 The Pope directed Adalbert to resume his see, but believing that he would not be allowed back, Adalbert requested a brief as an itinerant missionary.

 After spending a year on the Aventine, Adalbert set out on a pilgrimage through France and Germany in June 996.
 Between September and November, he stayed at the court of Emperor Otto III.
 During this time, he was released from his duties as bishop of Prague and was free to devote himself to the Christianization of pagan lands as a missionary bishop.
 From the imperial court, he traveled to a place referred to in the sources as Mestris, which Gerard Labuda identifies as Pécsvárad (Mons Ferreus) in Hungary.
 He probably baptized there Géza of Hungary and his son Stephen in Esztergom.
 From there, in March 997, he went to the court of the Polish duke Bolesław Chrobry in Gniezno.